akib-momin/akib-momin.github.io/index.md

 ## Bio

 ---
-I am a graduate student of Computer Science from Savitribai Phule Pune University.
-Since the start of My engineering Degree Studies I have been constantly learning and developing my skills to deal with Flow, Layout, Problem definition of Software, and Learning New technologies which are flooding the market to develop a Consumer Application.I have Plenty of Hands On Experience Of the technical Attributes Mentioned in my Resume and i have Full understanding of The Software Development Life-Cycle from initial Stage Of Requirement gathering to testing and Maintenance.
+I am a graduate student of Computer Science from Savitribai Phule Pune University. since the start of my engineering degree studies I have been constantly learning and developing my skills to deal with flow, layout, problem definition of software, and learning New technologies which are flooding the market to develop a consumer application.
+I have plenty of hands on experience of the technical attributes mentioned in my resume and I have full understanding of the software development life-cycle from initial stage of requirement gathering to testing and maintenance.

-My technical expertise with experience of 4+ years includes cross-platform proficiency (Windows, Linux); fluency in scripting/programming languages (including Python, Javascript), have hands-on experience in the web development framework such as Django with HTML ,CSS, Bootstrap.
-And also used PostgreSQL for database, worked on Django Rest Framework / Flask and GraphQL for creating REST API's, worked on pandas, numpy for data extraction and manipulation.
+I have technical expertise with experience of 4+ years includes cross-platform proficiency (Windows, Linux); fluency in scripting/programming languages (including Python, Javascript), have hands-on experience in the web development framework such as Django with HTML ,CSS, Bootstrap and also used PostgreSQL for database, worked on Django Rest Framework / Flask and GraphQL for creating REST API's, worked on pandas, numpy for data extraction and manipulation.
 Professional knowledge of developer applications, tools, methodologies and best practices (including OOD, client/server architecture).

 ---